itopaloglu83/Nand-to-Tetris/README.md

 # Nand-to-Tetris
 Project solutions for the Nand to Tetris course.

+## Course

+The best way to understand how a computer works is to built one from scratch.
+And that is exactly what [Nand-to-Tetris course](https://www.nand2tetris.org) does.

 ![Course Logo](assets/images/Logo.png)

-## Solution of The Elements of Computing Systems
-This repository contains my solutions to the projects for **[Nand to Tetris](http://www.nand2tetris.org)** course by Noam Nisan and Shimon Schocken.
-It's a fantastic course and I highly recommend it.
-Also, you should definitely check out the [book](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686/ref=ed_oe_p) as well.
+## Repository

+This repository contains my Nand-to-Tetris project solutions.

+## References

+The course is based upon [The Elements of Computing Systems](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686/) by Noam Nisan and Shimon Schocken.
+Also the official course [website](https://www.nand2tetris.org) contains all the project materials and software tools needed.

 ![Book Cover](assets/images/Book.png)